shakaran/scripts/README.md

 With the option -c you can clear all the files and backup the data in a backup file.
 Without arguments you get all the output without clear any useful data.

+* exiftool-setup: is a bash script for easy install exiftool from sources